Murders of Harold and Joey Pugh: Aftermath

 When the murders happened, the community in Colbert County, Alabama, was rippled with shock over the brutality of the crime and the deaths of both Harold and Joey Pugh saddened their family and friends.
-In 1999, the community continued to remember the murders, and among them, Marilyn McWilliams, the ex-wife of Harold, stated she still visited the graves of her ex-husband and son and also went to Cane Creek, where she felt the closest to them at Cane Creek.
+In 1999, the community continued to remember the murders, and among them, Marilyn McWilliams, the ex-wife of Harold, stated she still visited the graves of her ex-husband and son and also went to Cane Creek, where she felt the closest to them.
 Iris Pugh, the second wife of Harold, stated that her daughter helped her cope with the loss of her husband and stepson, and she found it senseless that her husband and stepson died due to the men's desire to rob and get money.
 John Pugh, Harold's widowed father, also commented that he wished for the killers responsible for the deaths of his son and grandson to repent and hoped for both Ferguson and Maxwell to be executed even though he understood he might not live to see this happen.

 Ronnie May, one of the police officers who investigated the crime, stated that he could never forget the images of the crime scene, and he was unable to comprehend why would someone had the mentality to murder a child, since he himself had one daughter.
 Police investigator Frank Brians stated that he personally knew Harold and Joey and went to the same church as the former, and considered the double murder as the most unforgettable case of murder he ever came across as an investigator, since he had seen the father-son pair going on their usual fishing for the last time before they were murdered.
 As for Maxwell's mother, she stated that she understood the plight of the victims' families, because her son's acts had not only harmed them but also his own kin; Maxwell's five-year-old son reportedly was not told of the truth behind his father's imprisonment despite knowing that his father went to prison for doing something bad.

 The Cane Creek murders remained as one of the most notorious crimes to occur in Alabama.